 #20 Invest in one special piece of furniture

-Even with a limited budget, you can still hunt down a piece of furniture that will be yours for eternity.
+Even with a limited budget, you can still hunt down a piece of furniture that will be yours for eternity and will make your child bedroom design extra speical.
 You’ll need patience and persistence, but it’ll be worth it!
 You could find an antique wardrobe, a vintage sofa or a quirky bed frame.

 Don’t worry if you don’t have time as you can always repurpose existing furniture with some DIY and a little imagination!